 - Once the potatoes are smashed, let them sit for another 10 minutes just to dry off.
 Waiting will also help them get crispier when they bake later on!

-- Drizzle the melted butter over the potatoes, making sure you get butter over each one.
+- Drizzle the melted butter over the potatoes, making sure you get butter over each one.4 tablespoons butter, melted

-- Sprinkle the remaining teaspoon of salt over the potatoes as well.
+- Sprinkle the remaining teaspoon of salt and pepper over the potatoes as well.1/4 teaspoon ground black pepper

 - Bake in the preheated oven for 45 minutes.
 The potatoes will be golden and crispy.